-- Acquire shares under a cashless employees' share option plan (ESOP) issued by a company outside India. - Purchase equity share options under a foreign company's ESOP schemes, if the individual is an employee or director of: - an Indian office or branch of the foreign company; - a subsidiary in India of the foreign company; or - an Indian company in which the foreign company has a direct or indirect equity holding of at least 51%.
+- Acquire shares under a cashless employees' share option plan (ESOP) issued by a company outside India. - Purchase equity shares under a foreign company's ESOP schemes, if the individual is an employee or director of: - an Indian office or branch of the foreign company; - a subsidiary in India of the foreign company; or - an Indian company in which there is foreign equity holding, either directly or through a holding company/special purpose vehicle, irrespective of the percentage of the direct or indirect equity stake in the Indian company.